Yangan, Queensland: Geography

+The town is in the centre of the locality.
+The Warwick-Yangan Road enters the locality from the west (Swan Creek) and terminates in the town.
+The Yangan-Killarney Road commences in the town and exits the locality to the south-east (Emu Vale).

-The locality is traversed by Swan Creek, a tributary of the Condamine River.
-Sandstone is extracted from a quarry directly south of the town's centre from a property which fronts Swan Creek.
+The locality is traversed by Swan Creek, a tributary of the Condamine River; it enters the locality from the north-east (Swanfels) and flows just south of the town and then exits to the south-west of the locality (Swan Creek).

+Sandstone is extracted from quarries south of the town.
+Apart from this, the land use is a mixture of crop growing and grazing on native vegetation.

 History

 The district was known as Upper Swan Creek, but in 1887 took the name Yangan from its railway station.
 The name Yangan is reported to be an Aboriginal word meaning proceed or go away.

 Swan Creek (No. 2) School opened on 27 May 1874.
-In 1878 it was renamed Swan Creek Upper State School.
+In 1878, it was renamed Swan Creek Upper State School.
 In 1887 it became Yangan State School.